 During the evaluation of a couple for infertility, if sperm testing of the male partner is normozoospermic, the infertility is most likely related to a female factor.

 FertilitySmarts Explains Normozoospermia

 To fertilize an egg, sperm has to find its way from the vagina through the uterus and into the fallopian tubes.
 For fertilization to occur, an adequate number of sperm need to be deposited in the vagina, and these cells need to have the energy and the movement to complete that long journey.

 Even the smallest defect in sperm cells can make them lose their ability to contribute to a pregnancy.

-A semen analysis is the first and the most important step in an evaluation of male infertility.
-Abnormalities in the quantity or quality of semen warrants further evaluation of the male partner.
+A semen analysis is the first and the most important step in evaluating male infertility—abnormalities in the quantity or quality of semen warrant further evaluation of the male partner.